ColinKennedy/pickrunner/README.md

 ## Final Notes

-If you're looking to contribute or would like the source, please check out these pages, first.
+If you're looking to contribute or learn more, please check out these pages, first.

 <https://pickrunner.readthedocs.io>